When it comes to lucrative side hustles, travel hacking tops my personal list.

 If we’ve accumulated points that are not going to use within 18 months — we try to turn those points into cash or immediate savings (such as booking a car rental, which isn’t a great value either).

-My # 1 reason for not playing this game sooner was how it would impact my credit score.
+My # 1 reason for not playing this game sooner was now knowing how it would impact my credit score.

 I, like many others, were under the impression that going through a lot of credit card offers would be harmful.